M. K. Thyagaraja Bhagavathar

-Mayavaram Krishnasamy Thiyagaraja Bhagavathar (1 March 1910 – 1 November 1959), also known by his initials as M. K. T., was an Indian actor, producer and Carnatic singer.
-He is considered to be one of the most successful actors in Tamil cinema ever.

-Bhagavathar was born in the town of Mayiladuthurai in then Tanjore district of the Madras Presidency, British India.
+Mayavaram Krishnasamy Thiyagaraja Bhagavathar (1 March 1910 – 1 November 1959), also known by his initials M. K. T., was an Indian actor and carnatic singer.
+Critics and film historians acknowledge Bhagavathar as the "first superstar of Tamil cinema".
+Bhagavathar was born in the town of Mayiladuthurai in then-Mayiladuthurai District of the Madras Presidency, British Raj.
 He started his career as a classical singer and stage artist in the late 1920s.
-In 1934, he made his début in films with the movie Pavalakkodi which turned out to be a hit.
-From 1934 to 1959, Bhagavathar acted in 14 films of which 10 were box-office hits.
-Bhagavathar's 1944 film Haridas ran for three consecutive years at Broadway Theatre, Madras and created the record for the longest continuous run at a single theatre.
-Bhagavathar was arrested in 1944 as one of the main suspects in the Lakshmikanthan Murder Case and spent three years in prison before being released in 1947 after a Judicial Committee of the Privy Council verdict came in his favour.
+In 1934, he made his debut in films with the hit movie Pavalakkodi.
+From 1934 to 1960, Bhagavathar acted in 14 films of which 10 were box-office hits.
+Bhagavathar's 1944 film Haridas ran for three consecutive years at Broadway Theatre in Madras (now Chennai) and created the record for the longest continuous run at a single theatre.

-Bhagavathar's career declined after his arrest and though he did continue to act in Tamil films after his release from prison, none of them did well.
-Bhagavathar died of diabetes at the age of 49 on 1 November 1959.
+Bhagavathar was arrested in 1944 as one of the main suspects in the Lakshmikanthan murder case and spent three years in prison before being released in 1947 after a Judicial Committee of the Privy Council verdict came in his favor.
+Bhagavathar's career declined after his arrest.
+Although he did continue to act in Tamil films after his release from prison, none of them did well.
+Bhagavathar died of complications from ayurvedic medication at the age of 49 on 1 November 1959.
 Bhagavathar was acclaimed for his powerful, melodious voice and the ease with which he could sing high-pitch notes.
-Critics and film historians acknowledge Bhagavathar as the First Superstar of Tamil cinema.

 Early life

-Bhagavathar was born "Thiyagaraja" in Mayiladuthurai (then known as Mayavaram), Tanjore District on 1 March 1910.
-He was the eldest son of Krishnasamy Aachary, a goldsmith.
+Bhagavathar was born Thiyagaraja in Mayiladuthurai (then known as Mayavaram), Tanjore District on 1 March 1910, the eldest son of Krishnasamy Aachari, a goldsmith Vishwakarma.
 A few years after his birth, the family moved to Tiruchirappalli (then known as Trichinopoly), where Thyagaraja was admitted in a local school.

-Right from his boyhood, Thyagaraja neglected his studies.
-Instead, he desired to become a singer.
-According to a popular anecdote, Thyagaraja once ran away from home after being reprimanded by his father for his decision to become a singer as singing was not considered to be an honourable profession in the conservative Indian society of the early 20th century.
-Krishnasamy Aachari, eventually, found his son in the Telugu-speaking town of Cuddapah as he was singing to a large group of admiring listeners.
-Krishnasamy achary relented and encouraged his son to hone his skills.
-Soon, Thyagaraja began to sing Hindu religious songs or bhajans.
+Right from his childhood, Thyagaraja neglected his studies and desired to become a singer instead.
+According to a popular anecdote, Thyagaraja once ran away from home after being reprimanded by his father for his decision to become a singer, as singing was not considered to be an honorable profession in the conservative Indian society of the early 20th century.
+Krishnasamy Aachary, eventually, found his son in the Telugu-speaking town of Kadapa as he was singing to a large group of admiring listeners.
+Krishnasamy Aachary relented and encouraged his son to hone his skills.
+Soon, Thyagaraja began to sing bhajans.